isislab-unisa/KGHeartbeat/README.md

 2. [What are the best 10 KGs in terms of Trust and Dataset dynamicity?](./examples/README.md#2-what-are-the-best-10-kgs-in-terms-of-trust-and-dataset-dynamicity)
 3. [What are the best KGs in the context of Linguistic Linked Open Data?](./examples/README.md#3-what-are-the-best-kgs-in-the-context-of-linguistic-linked-open-data)

+## Test
+The test was performed by comparing KGHeartBeat with [SPARQLES](https://sparqles.demo.openlinksw.com/).
+For more info about the test and the result go to the [test readme](./test/README.md).

 ## License
 KGHeartbeat is licensed under the [MIT License](https://opensource.org/license/mit/).